aston89/FOE-compression-archetype/README.md

 ---

-## Contribution is appreciated

-This is an early research prototype.
-Feedback, issues, and pull requests are welcome.
-The goal is to explore a new philosophy of compression, not to dethrone Brotli !

----

 ## Usage example:

 python foe_cli.py compress input.bin output.foe dictionaries/foe_simple.json
 python foe_cli.py decompress output.foe restored.bin dictionaries/foe_simple.json

+# Contribution :
+This is an early research prototype.
+The goal is to explore a new philosophy of compression, not to dethrone Brotli !